Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Fix AuthRequest interface and use id instead of userId
 - Fix job-files.ts to match updated schema field names
 -  File management system with folders fully operational - migration complete
-- fix: Update schema to match database types and re-enable job-files routes

 **Key Points for New AI:**
 1. Read the recent commits above to understand what was done